 While Champagne and Prosecco both embody the essence of sparkling wine, their disparities in terroir, production method, and flavor profile offer distinct sensory experiences.

-Let's have a closer look on some of the key differences:
+Let's have a closer look on some of the key differences between prosecco and champagne:

 1. Nativity: